Hussam40/Bank-Management-System/README.md

-# 🏦 Hscoo Bank Management System
+# 🏦 Hussam Bank Management System

 A simple and interactive console-based Bank Management System built with Python.
 It allows users to manage bank clients, perform basic operations, and query the client list.